TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <2This is a string for key [S2].> with Layer 3 visible.
 Example 2: Send the macro 0x3C 0x34 0xE0 0xE1 0x29 0x3E (which is <4 Control Shift Escape >),
 with Layer 4 visible, then pressing [M4] will open the Task Manager.

+PC Sensor Data: The sensor data read from HWInfo's Gadget Regisry data can be sent to the touchpad and displayed on the LCD statusbar.
+The procedure is explained in detail in the MacropadPCSensorData section.

+PC Music Playing Data: The Music Playing data read from Foobar2000's Now Playing Simple foobar2000 plugin, can be sent to the touchpad and displayed on the LCD statusbar.
+The procedure is explained in detail in the MacropadFoobarPlaying section.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows: